mhj1980mhj/Ledelsesfokus/replit.md

 This is a modern full-stack web application built for property management (al2bolig).
 It features a React frontend with TypeScript, an Express.js backend, and a PostgreSQL database with Drizzle ORM.
 The application provides two main sections:

 1. **Ledelsesfokus (Management Focus)** - Main landing page featuring a database-backed project timeline management system with Gantt chart visualization.
 Supports project creation, time-based segments, drag-and-drop, search/filtering, and Danish interface with al2bolig's brown/beige color theme.
-2. **Power BI Rapporter** - Advanced analytics and reporting dashboards with management dashboard cards
+2. **Power BI Rapporter** - Advanced analytics and reporting dashboards with search functionality, category filtering, and management dashboard cards.
+Layout matches Ledelsesfokus structure for consistent user experience.

 The application uses a consistent PageHeader component across all pages and a shared Navigation component for seamless navigation between sections.
 The application is designed to provide leadership with a clear overview of organizational projects while maintaining access to analytical tools and administrative functions.